 - 7 Air cleaning ability & performance

-- 8 Understanding the UV-C germ killing feature
+- 8 The UV-C germ killing feature explained

 - 10 Filter & UV bulb replacement indicators & cost